 - Set up a CdLS booth at community events and fairs.
 The Foundation can provide all the materials.

 - Offer to speak about CdLS at a monthly meeting of your local Rotary or county/city medical association.
 Contact your local Chamber of Commerce for a list of community organizations you can reach out to.

-- Do a presentation at a local school.
-Presentations are easy with the CdLS video, our basic PowerPoint presentation and other materials.To request a Powerpoint presentation, contact
+- Do a presentation at a local school, Rotary Club or other community group.
+Presentations are easy with the CdLS video, our basic PowerPoint presentation and other materials.To request a Powerpoint presentation,

 “The stickers are nice to hand out to elementary age kids.
 They like stickers and their parents can look up info about CdLS.”

 - Place a CdLS flier or brochure display in your doctor's office.